VarunBanka/trojan/README.md

 2. Common sense

-3. Windows  os (because this will only work on windows)
+3. Windows  os (because this will work on windows only)